 Image (c) seen.de

 During the DDR era East Berliners had no reason to envy the Westies for having the Wannsee and Schlactensee on their half of the map.
 They had the largest lake in the city, measuring some 4.5 x 2.5 km – the Müggelsee.
 A place to swim, paddle, hike and sail, these days the lake is one of the most popular places to spend a warm day for all Berliners.
 There are three big official swimming areas on its shore: the lake resort of Friedrichshagen, Müggelsee Strandbad with its FKK beach next door – that’s a nudist beach to you and me – and the beach at Kleiner Müggelsee.
 You can rent pretty much everything from a canoe to a motorboat at locations all around the lake and if you are so inclined visit the waterworks museum which explains the history of the facility which has provided Berlin with water since 1893.
+If you get hooked, buy yourself some quality sailing gear and your new hobby will soon become a passion.
 On the far side of the lake to the south-east, is the idyllic fishing town of Rahnsdorf, with Berlin’s only human-powered ferry.
 You can buy fish from the Müggelsee’s last fisherman here too.

 Müggelsee, Berlin Köpenick.
 S-Bahn to Friedrichshagen or Rahnsdorf